wiheto/expyriment_psychology_experiments/README.md

 Navigate to specific experiment directory (e.g. visualsearch). __This is important!__

 Step 4:
-To run, in terminal (OSX/Linux) type: `python visualsearch.py` - or whatever the experiment is called (e.g. attentionalblink)

-(For windows and graphically in OSX/Linux run visualsearch.py as program (I think))
+To run, in terminal (OSX/Linux) type: `python visualsearch.py` - or whatever the experiment is called (e.g. attentionalblink).
+(For windows and graphically in OSX/Linux run visualsearch.py as program (I think, never used windows))

 Step 5:
-To plot the results, in terminal (OSX/Linux) type: `python plot_visualsearch.py` and it creates a plot automatically
+To plot the results, in terminal (OSX/Linux) type: `python plot_visualsearch.py` and it creates a plot `plot.png` automatically.

 ### I want to edit these experiments, what do I do?